-At the Zoo Ideas: Endangered Maths Ages: years 5 and up (ages 9 and up)
+At the Zoo Ideas: Endangered Maths

-Visit the Wilds of Asia exhibit and the surrounding area (hornbills, red pandas, etc.).
+Visit the Elephant and Giraffe paddocks and the surrounding area.
 Can you solve these maths problems?

-Elephants are killed for their tusks.
+1) Elephants are killed for their tusks.
 People care the tusks into trinkets, jewellery and decoration.
 Illegal ivory (tusks) are sold for £100 per cm of ivory.
 How many elephants did you see?
 Estimate the length of their tusks: How much would their tusks be worth? £ worth of ivory 2) Crowned cranes are threatened by habitat loss as the wetlands they live in are converted to farm land.
 In 2004 their population was 50,000.
 It is estimate to decline 60% by 2020.
 How many cranes will be left?
 How many crowned cranes did you see?
 If the zoo population declined 60% how many would be left at the zoo?
 Wild crane population Zoo crane population 3) Rhinos are threatened due to poaching for their horns.
 One large horn weighs 3kg.
 Their smaller horn weighs 0.5kg.
 How many rhinos do you see?
 How much do all the rhino's horns weigh? kg of rhino horn 4) People grind up rhino horn to use in traditional medicine.
 Rhino horn is made out of the same material as your hair and fingernails, it does not work.
 People pay a lot of money for rhino horn.
 1 kg of rhino horn is worth up to £60,000.
 How much would the zoo's rhino horn be worth on the black market? £ worth of rhino horn 5) There are a lot of reticulated giraffes.
 However, their population has declined and continues to decline in certain parts of their range.
 The main reason for their decline is habitat loss.
 In the wild, when looking for food, giraffes require large areas of land, up to 650km2 per giraffe.
 How many giraffes do you see? km2